Search CAFR's recycling directory to find a recycler near you.

 To promote and encourage recycling and assist those wishing to recycle, CAFR provides information for business and industry (set up your own recycling program), governments (see case studies for decision makers), the media (resources for the press), and schools (tools for teachers and students).

 Colorado is not doing a great job with recycling relative to the rest of the nation.
-Less than 20% of the municipal waste stream was recycled or composted in Colorado in 2009; the rate for the rest of the nation was 34%.
+In 2015, 21% of the municipal waste stream was recycled or composted in Colorado; the rate for the rest of the nation was 34.6%.
 Less than half of the counties in Colorado have recycling available for residents at the curb.
 Some areas of the state have been very active and successful in recycling; however, these areas and industries have not been able to compensate for the rest of Colorado.

 Recyclables have value and once separated from trash and collected as recyclables, are very rarely thrown into landfills.
 Recyclables are sold to markets for a profit (revenues can vary depending on local and international economies).
 For example, in early 2011 the regional value for sorted and baled cardboard sold as a commodity had a value of $160-$170/ton, mixed plastic was $160-$180/ton, and aluminum was over $1,500/ton.
 It does not make business sense to separately collect recyclables and then pay to put something in a landfill that has value in the markets.
 It is worth noting that economics for recycling are more challenging in Colorado compared to coastal states, with Front Range landfill rates around $11-15/ton and our distance to some markets.